stephwills/docker-neo4j/README.md

     the script is attempted.
 This can be configured in the image (refer to the cypher-runner script for the environment variables it inspects).

+## docker-entrypoint tweaks
+**CAUTION**: We replace the supplied neo4h `docker-entrypoint.sh` script with our own variant.
+It adds some extra logic, all identified and briefly documents by comments that begin `IM-BEGIN` and end with `IM-END`.

+## Plugins
+We've added the following plugins to the image: -

+1.  **Neo4j Graph Data Science Library** from the [community] section of the download-centre
+    (formally the graph-alorithms-algo library wew used in our 3.5 image)
+2.  **Neo4j Apoc Procedure**, a collection of useful Neo4j Procedures from the [apoc] distribution on Maven.

 ## The ansible role and playbook
 The Ansible role and corresponding playbook has been written to simplify deployment of the neo4j image along with an associated AWS S3-based graph.